mnowotnik/fzshell/README.md

       {{ shell "jq '" .item "' " ._2 }}
 ```

+If you find fzshell useful, consider giving it a star.
+Appreciated!

 ## Why?

 fzshell was born out of my frustration with performing the same manual tasks